Özgür Sert

-Özgür Sert (born 11 January 2001) is a Turkish professional footballer who plays as a leftback for BB Erzurumspor.
+Özgür Sert (born 11 January 2001) is a Turkish professional footballer who plays as a leftback for TFF 2.
+Lig club Mardin 1969 on loan from Erzurumspor.

 Professional career

 Sert made his professional debut with BB Erzurumspor in a 4-1 Turkish Cup loss to Alanyaspor on 14 January 2021.
 He debuted in the Süper Lig in a 3–1 loss to Fenerbahçe, scoring his side's only goal in his debut.